big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

    * See example [here](https://github.com/big-data-lab-team/paper-sequential-split-merge).
 * Push the Git repository on GitHub and encourage collaborators to fork/PRs (see Code section).

-# Interactions in the lab
+# Communication and Interactions
 * Never hesitate to ask a question to anyone.
 * Register to [Slack](https://big-data-lab-team.slack.com) (in the future me might use [Mattermost](https://about.mattermost.com) instead).
 * Share information with others in the lab.
 Including ideas, code snippets, technical tips, etc Your co-workers are not your competitors, you are on the same side.
 * Communicate regularly with Tristan.
 On Slack, by email or by requesting a meeting whenever required.
 Don't let any issue block your work or bother you for too long without talking about it.
+* Attend hackathons, in particular those organized by [BrainHack](http://brainhack.org) in Montreal.
+Use hackathons to demonstrate your project, collect feedback on it, and stay up-to-date on technology.

 # Code of Conduct
 This section is largely copied from [Whitaker's lab Code of Conduct](https://github.com/WhitakerLab/Onboarding/blob/master/CODE_OF_CONDUCT.md).